The Best Denim the Internet Has To Offer

 June 6, 2019

 As we know all too well, denim is one of the hardest items to buy online.
-It always looks damn good in the photos but then it arrives and isn’t quite what you thought - the material isn’t stretchy enough, the hem needs to be altered, and generally your attempt to buy new cute jeans is categorized as an epic failure.
+It always looks damn good in the photos but then it arrives and isn’t quite what you thought - the material isn’t stretchy enough, the hem needs to be altered, and your attempt to buy new cute jeans is categorized as an epic failure.
 It’s enough to turn most people off from searching for their dream denim online, but we would argue that it can be done with just a little more guidance in the right direction (and toward the right brands).
 Just hear us out…

 AYR, pronounced “air” uses magical powers to make you look stare-down-the-street good.
 Alright fine, it’s not quite magic – it’s a life-changing hem that fits the narrowest parts of your waist just perfectly.
 Fun fact: AYR was founded by three friends who set out to change the women’s denim game – Maggie, Jac & Max.
 Thought you should know their names because your back side will be thanking them with every step.

 All the celebs are doing it.
 Cara Delevigne, Selena Gomez & Kendall Jenner have been spotted in DSTLD’s under $100 collection, so that proves you can’t go wrong…so long as you can get off the waitlist.
 Coveted for their understated yet modern styles, they make an edited color palette of only four colors: black, white, grey & denim.
-They also go a step beyond, ensuring ethical labor practices and using sustainable materials whenever possible.
+And they go a step beyond, ensuring ethical labor practices and using sustainable materials whenever possible.

 Mott & Bow